maximilien/ragme-io/README.md

 ### Current affairs

 1. Go to [Google News](https://news.google.com/home?hl=en-US&gl=US&ceid=US:en) and add a few articles you care about
-2. Ask RAGme.ai to summarize or ask any question on the article
+2. Ask RAGme.ai to summarize or ask any question about the article

 ### Blogs

-1. Ask `Crawl my <favorite.blog.url" up to 10 posts and add to my collection`
+1. Ask `Crawl my <favorite.blog.url> up to 10 posts and add to my collection`
-2. Add RAGme.ai questions about the blog posts ingested
+2. Ask RAGme.ai questions about the blog posts ingested

 ### Code

-1. Find your favorite OSS Github project and ask `Crawl my <favorite.oss.github.url" up to 10 deep and add to my collection`
+1. Find your favorite OSS GitHub project and ask `Crawl my <favorite.oss.github.url> up to 10 deep and add to my collection`
-2. Add RAGme.ai questions about the project, e.g., give a quick user guide
+2. Ask RAGme.ai questions about the project, e.g., give a quick user guide

 # Architecture